apache/flink/docs/content/docs/connectors/datastream/pulsar.md

 #### PulsarSource Options

 The configuration options below are mainly used for customizing the performance and message acknowledgement behavior.
-You can just leave them alone if you do not meet any performance issues.
+You can just leave them alone if you do not have any performance issues.

 {{< generated/pulsar_source_configuration >}}